VandanGupte101727/CDS-experiment-1/README.md

 Conclusion:- <br>
-in this experiment we learnt to use the basic syntax and print hello world
+in this experiment we learnt to use the basic syntax print hello world , add two numbers , find if the number is even or odd and check if the year is leap or not